chaslinux/hardware.sh/README.md

 # hardware.sh
-Copyright 2022 Charles McColm <chaslinux@gmail.com>
+Copyright 2022 Charles McColm <chaslinux@gmail.com>,
+with thanks to Alan Pope: https://github.com/popey for many improvements.

 This and all files are licensed under GPLv3, the GNU General Public License v3.0.